lbryio/lighthouse.js/README.md

 ## License
 This project is MIT Licensed &copy; [LBRYio, Filip Nyquist](https://github.com/lbryio)

+## Security

+We take security seriously.
+Please contact security@lbry.io regarding any security issues.
+Our PGP key is [here](https://keybase.io/lbry/key.asc) if you need it.

 ## Contact

 The primary contact for this project is [@filipnyquist](https://github.com/filipnyquist) (filip@lbry.io)